![]() |

 of renegades, the unofficial/official Gulo Adventure Clan gathered this morning

-after an evening of parent/teacher conferences.
+after an evening of parent/teacher/student conferences.

-It was a repeat performance of last year (See Past Entry "Un - Common Core") but at fifty
+It was a repeat performance of last year (See Past Entry "Un-Common Core") but at fifty

-something degrees it was almost sixty-five degrees warmer this year.
+something degrees outside, it was almost sixty-five degrees warmer this year.
 We gathered early and drove out to one of my

 favorite areas.
 It’s open and vast and